tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

   Location: /content/dam/flower.respi.q-40.jpg
 ```

 Here AEM is telling the browser.
-"I don't have `q-41` – but hey – you can ask me about `q-40` ".
+"I don't have `q-41`.
+But hey – you can ask me about `q-40` ".

 That adds an additional request-response loop to the conversation, which is a bit of overhead, but it is cheaper than doing the full processing on `q-41`.
 And you can leverage the file that is already cached under `q-40`.
 You have to understand though, that 302 responses are not cached in the Dispatcher, we are talking about logic that is executed in the AEM.
 Over and over again.
 So you better make it slim and fast.